Student at Boston College studying Communication

 -

-I recognize that things change, and that I won't recognize myself or my 21-year-old philosophy in a few years.
+I know that things change, and I'll probably not recognize myself or my ideas in a few years.

 -

-Pardonnez-moi l'expression, but shit is going to happen, and as hard as it is to handle, handling it will make me more accepting, resislent, and stronger.
+Pardonnez-moi l'expression, but merde happens; handling it (uck...!) will make me more accepting, resilient, and stronger.

 -